 We are a Canadian percussion trio centered on a marimba-band concept.

 Between his time at the University of Alberta and Grant MacEwan, freelance performances and busking, Stephen Stone experimented with percussion ensembles of various types.
 Three people on one marimba (or, two people on one marimba, with the third person on drum set) was a natural development from this, allowing for enjoyable performances and interactive fun.
+The group performs for every demographic, from 5 years old to 95, global to local, punk and polite.

 "Your performances at the city market this morning were awesome!
 As an international music examiner, I loved hearing you.
 My house guest is a fantastic percussionist from Indonesia and he was also very impressed.
 You play with such skill, enthusiasm and musical integrity.
 Wow!"